AT&T Internet: 5 Things To Know Before You Sign Up

 If you have access to AT&T Internet in your area, you may be thinking about making the switch.

-In this article, I’ll take a close look at each of the home internet plans AT&T offers including AT&T Fixed Wireless Internet and AT&T Fiber.
+In this article, I’ll take a close look at each of the home internet plans AT&T offers including AT&T Internet Air (Fixed Wireless Internet) and AT&T Fiber.
 I’ve checked out each plan to see how much they cost, where they’re likely available, what they include, what kind of contracts and fees to expect and how AT&T’s plans compare to similar home internet plans.

 AT&T Internet: Plans, Pricing and How It Compares

-AT&T offers three types of home internet: AT&T Internet plans, plans powered by Fiber and Fixed Wireless Internet.
+AT&T offers three types of home internet: AT&T Internet plans, plans powered by Fiber and AT&T Air (Fixed Wireless Internet).
 Plans powered by Fiber offer the fastest download speeds and most reliable connection.

 AT&T’s other home internet plans are powered by both fiber optic and copper (DSL) connections.
 Of course, the DSL connection makes speeds significantly slower.

-Finally, AT&T’s Fixed Wireless Internet provides access to traditional Wi-Fi through a mounted outdoor wireless antenna and a Gateway device.
+Finally, AT&T’s Internet Air is a fixed wireless internet service.
+Fixed Wireless Internet provides access to traditional Wi-Fi through nearby cellular signal.
 If you don’t have access to AT&T Fiber or other standard internet options, fixed wireless service may still be available in your area.

 In the table below, you’ll see each of AT&T’s three types of home internet plans and starting prices per month with autopay and a paperless billing discount.
 The download speeds below are based on information from AT&T’s website.